 The Moons first purchased 60 Katahdin breeding ewes and two rams from the previous owners of the farm, increasing the flock to 80 breeding ewes and three rams in the first year.
 “We work hard to ensure our ewes are well cared for,” says Bryan.
 “Our farm has the infrastructure and high-quality pasture to support livestock, and the Katahdin sheep are proving to be an excellent choice for us due to their calm temperament and good mothering abilities,” says Bryan.
 “The flock has been developed for strong natural parasite resistance and our goal is to have 100 percent survival for all of the newborn lambs.
 We are now into our 4th lambing season with 475 lambs born on the farm to date!”

 The Moons strive to provide a clean and healthy environment for their animals.
 Bryan says, “Pasture-based, high-welfare management results in better tasting, higher quality meat from healthy, stress-free animals.
 Our hope is to raise the best breeding stock and grassfed lambs in the Willamette Valley.
 When we decide to stop, we want our livestock and property to be better than when we began farming.”

 The Moons feel the third-party, independent verification of their practices will also help set them apart in the marketplace: “We are proud to tell customers our flock is Certified Grassfed by AGW, and look forward to taking advantage of the program’s free marketing assistance.”

-For more information about Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW sheep meat from MoonLight Farm, contact Bryan Moon at 541-972-1903 and firstname.lastname@example.org.
+Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW lamb is available directly from MoonLight Farm.
+Contact Bryan Moon at 541-972-1903 and firstname.lastname@example.org to purchase.
 You can also follow the farm on Facebook.